How to Apply for Nursing

 - Minimum high school average of 85 OR a current overall college grade point average (GPA) of 2.85.

-- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of “C” or better in an MVCC MA045, MA050, MA108, MA 115, or comparable mathematics course taken within five years.
+- Math: An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of “C” or better in an MVCC MA045, MA050, MA089, MA090, MA091, MA108, MA 115, or a comparable mathematics course taken within five years.

-- Chemistry: High School Chemistry with a lab with a final grade of 70 or higher taken within five years OR a grade of “C” or better in CH091 & CH092 or CH111 & CH112 or CH131 taken within five years.
+- Chemistry: High school chemistry with a lab and a final grade of 70 or higher taken within seven years OR a grade of “C” or better in CH091, CH092, CH111, CH112 or CH131 taken within seven years.

 • Applicants may have no more than one repeat (F, D or W) F- failure, W- withdrawal or D grade in any of the above prerequisite college courses within five years of applying to the Nursing Program.

 • Applicants who have been unsuccessful in two nursing courses or the same nursing course twice at MVCC or another college/nursing program are ineligible to apply to the MVCC Nursing Program.

 Steps to apply:

-All prospective students must also complete the following steps to officially apply for admission to the Nursing Program.
+All prospective students must complete the following steps to officially apply for admission to the Nursing Program.

 OUTSIDE OF THE UNITED STATES: Request a professional education credential evaluation report from an evaluation service [such as World Education Services (www.wes.org)].
 Please request that an official copy of the report be sent to Mohawk Valley Community College's Office of Admissions.